le-luu/DataDevQuest_2025_07/README.md

 **Output**

 ![image](https://github.com/le-luu/DataDevQuest_2025_07/blob/main/img/Intermediate_schema.png)

+One benefit of using MetaData API is I can combine multiple queries into one GraphQL query to extract the data I want.
+With REST API, I couldn't do that.
+To extract different data, I need to use different endpoint.

 I built a Python program with this schema.
 First, I will write a query to list all workbooks and published data source in one GraphQL query.
 Then, I will let the user choose 2 options:
 - Option 1: Select a workbook on the list to explore more details (including workbook id, name, project Name, owner id, owner name, published data source connected by that specified workbook)